 And according to mainstream historians, archaeologists, paleoanthropologists and other short-sighted academics following the official line, ancient civilisations were not supposed to understand things like consciousness and evolution.

 In light of the revelation you are about to discover, bear in mind that the Adityas first appeared in the Rig Veda written in at least 1500BCE, maybe 4000BCE, or quite possibly earlier.
 Scholars are undecided.

-But regardless of flimsy academic dating, what we do know is the Vedas were written thousands of years ago – in an age modern academics choose to believe early man was still relatively primitive – despite mounting evidence to the contrary.
+But regardless of the debates in academia, what we do know is the Vedas were written thousands of years ago – in an age we are led to believe mankind was still relatively primitive – despite mounting evidence to the contrary.

-The Rig Vedas are another example of how advanced ancient civilisation was.
+The Rig Vedas of ancient India are another example of how ancient civilisations were more advanced than modern scholars give them credit for.
 It is my opinion, the ancient Sanskrit writers had a deeper understanding of the cosmic energy and consciousness than most of us have today.

-Although embedded in esoteric symbolism, the ancient Sanskrit texts explain the evolution of consciousness – which modern day psychologists admit they have little understanding of because it does not fit into the spectrum of science.
+Although embedded in alchemical symbolism, the ancient Sanskrit texts explain the evolution of consciousness – which modern-day psychologists admit they have little understanding of because it does not fit into the spectrum of science.

 About one year into my research of ancient civilisations, I discovered alchemical symbolism in ancient myths relates to the body, mind, emotions, energy and consciousness.
 It basically explains how humans are connected to cosmic energies and governed by the laws of the Universe.

 You will be familiar with some of these laws; the law of cause and effect (karma), the law of attraction, law of relativity etc. There are seven principle Universal laws, although around 50 altogether.